Install at least one alarm on each level of your home. It is recommended to have one in each sleeping area and outside of sleeping areas.

 Not being physically able to install an alarm on your own

 *The Virginia Beach Fire Department cannot assist with installation of hard-wired smoke alarms.
-You may need to contact a qualified electrician or smoke alarm service company for assistance with interconnected alarms*
+You may need to contact a qualified electrician or smoke alarm service company for assistance with these alarms*

-The City of Virginia Beach requires that property owners/landlords provide and maintain working smoke alarms in rental units.
-Please contact your landlord if you rent your home/apartment.
+The City of Virginia Beach requires that property owners/landlords must provide working smoke alarms in rental units.
+Please contact your landlord if you rent your home/apartment and are in need of a smoke alarm.

 VA Code § 15.2-922: Smoke alarms in certain buildings